 Rick Thompson.
 Mr. Thompson has served as a member of our board of directors since May 2003.
 Mr. Thompson has been the Vice President for the Extended Windows Platform Group at Microsoft since December 2002.
-From February 2001 to November 2002, Mr. Thompson was a business consultant to retail automotive, packaged goods and health and fitness companies, with a particular focus on providing product and market analysis services and management consulting.
+From February 2001 to November 2002, Mr. Thompson was a business consultant to retail automotive, packaged goods and health and fitness companies.
 From May 2000 through January 2001, Mr. Thompson was the CFO and EVP for Product Development for Go2Net.
 Prior to Go2Net, from 1987 through 2000, Mr. Thompson was the Vice President of Hardware for Microsoft.
 Mr. Thompson received B.A. degrees in Economics and in French from Bates College.